Coastal Georgia area assistance programs.

 Clients of the agency can also access free foreclosure counseling, home buying programs, and other social services.
 Additional financial aid in counties such as Bulloch and Emanuel include prescription assistance such as vouchers and medications.
 Or call the non-profit for free food or referrals.
 Continue with Central Savannah River Area Economic Opportunity Authority programs.

-Area Christians Together in Service, Inc (ACTS) offers emergency assistance for expenses such as Utility Bills- electric, gas, propane, Prescriptions, Rent or Mortgage Help, Clothing, Emergency Medical & Dental Assistance and Food.
+Area Christians Together in Service, Inc (ACTS) offers emergency assistance for expenses such as Utility Bills- electric, gas, propane. there may also have free Prescriptions or grant based Rent or Mortgage Help.
+Or get free Clothing, Emergency Medical & Dental Assistance and Food.
 (912) 489-4588.
-Statesboro GA based.
+The ACT agency is Statesboro Georgia based.

-Free clothes and basic needs - Regional thrift stores and clothing centers may have vouchers or distribute free items to qualified low income families.
+Free clothes, furniture and basic needs - Regional thrift stores, free furniture banks and clothing centers may have vouchers or distribute free items to qualified low income families.
 Items may be provided for Christmas, back to school, and other times of the season.
 Shoes, coats, work suits, and more may be passed out year round to families across southern and eastern Georgia.
-More southeastern Georgia clothing closets.
+More on southeastern Georgia free furniture, school supplies and clothing closets.

 Heart of Georgia Community Action Council is another one of the regional, non-profit community action agencies.
 This organization provides support in counties such as Laurens, Dodge, Montgomery and others.
 Qualified low income families, the unemployed, and seniors may all benefit from its services.
 They are wide ranging and include Emergency Solution Grant for paying rent or security deposits, free food, senior meals, and more.

 There is also information on discounted prescription medications from Indigent Patient Advocate, Head Start, and material goods, such as clothing.
 Or get referrals to LIHEAP or food stamps.
 MGCAA provides a number of emergency financial assistance programs to the needy.
-Click here.
+Click here for Heart of Georgia Community Action Council.

-Regional holiday assistance - Some charitable organizations may provide working poor families with help at the major holidays, including Christmas.
+Regional free holiday assistance - Some charitable organizations may provide working poor families with help at the major holidays, including Christmas.
 Find how to apply for Adopt a Family or free toy giveaways, or locate details on meal sites.
-Click Christmas programs.
+More on free holiday and Christmas programs in Coastal Georgia.

 Salvation Army Camden County offers help for the low income, unemployed, and working poor.
 Some of the Financial Assistance offered includes: Utilities (funds for paying electric, water & sewer, natural gas) Help with paying for prescription drugs, rent or mortgage assistance, free Food Bank; Free Clothing; Emergency Services in Event of Disaster; Summer Camp for Children ages 7 - 12; Thanksgiving Meal; Christmas Assistance; Furniture (loss from natural disaster or fire).
 St Marys Georgia.
 Call (912) 882-2200